 As New Years Day 1900 dawned, the most successful league sides were Aston Villa (four title wins), Sunderland (three) and Preston (two).
 Villa added a fifth later in 1900 and a sixth in 1910 but have been champions of England only once since, in 1981, although that did allow them the opportunity to become European champions in 1982.

 Other midlands sides of note include Nottingham Forest, who parlayed their single league title in 1978 to a pair of European Cup wins in 1979 and 1980, and Leicester, who began the 2010s without having ever been champions of England or FA Cup winners, an issue they sorted out in 2016 and 2021 respectively.

 There are few guarantees in football, but Liverpool and Manchester United maintaining their position as the two most successful English clubs is as close as it gets.
-Man Utd had the opportunity to draw level with Liverpool this weekend but lost the FA Cup final against rivals City.
+Man Utd had the opportunity to draw level with Liverpool in the post-WWII stakes last year but lost the FA Cup final against rivals City.
 In truth, it’s going to take a major shift for any club to get close to the pair in the next decade.